Detect and Diagnose COVID-19 with an Efficient RT PCR Test

-An RT PCR test can detect the viral genome of the SARS-CoV-2 virus
+- An RT PCR test can detect the viral genome of the SARS-CoV-2 virus

-It works by amplifying the RNA into DNA to detect the virus
+- It works by amplifying the RNA into DNA to detect the virus

-It is possible to test positive and still be an asymptomatic carrier
+- It is possible to test positive and still be an asymptomatic carrier

 An RT PCR test is a type of PCR test.
-In the RT PCR test, the process goes a step further.
+In this test, the process goes a step further.
 Here, there is reverse transcription of RNA to DNA.
-RT PCR, hence, stands for reverse transcription polymerase chain reaction.
+RT PCR, hence, stands for a reverse transcription-polymerase chain reaction.
 The PCR test detects pathogens and organisms that already have DNA.
 Certain pathogens do not contain DNA.
 For these, RNA needs to be ‘transcribed’, and amplified into DNA.
 Once this is done, the test is carried out.Additional Read: Your Comprehensive Guide to the COVID-19 Virus

 The RT PCR test is an authorized test for COVID-19 globally.
 It has been authorized since February 2020, i.e. since the COVID-19 pandemic started in most countries.
 It is mainly recommended if people:

-Here are some of the common symptoms of a COVID-19 infection:
+Here are some of the common COVID-19 infection symptoms of a :

-If someone is dealing with any combination or number of these symptoms, they will most likely be asked to do an RT PCR test to help detect the SARS-CoV-2 virus.Additional Read: 6 Crucial Breathing Exercises for a COVID Survivor to Increase Lung Capacity
+If someone is dealing with any combination or number of these symptoms, they will most likely be asked to do an RTPCR test to help detect the SARS-CoV-2 virus.Additional Read: 6 Crucial Breathing Exercises for a COVID Survivor to Increase Lung Capacity

 If an RT PCR test report comes back positive, it means that the person is likely to be infected with the SARS-CoV-2 virus.
 The RT PCR test is a molecular diagnostic test, and can identify symptomatic as well as asymptomatic SARS-CoV-2 virus carriers .
-In fact, the RT PCR test can detect an infection a week before the tested individual displays any outward signs of infection .
+In fact, the RTPCR test can detect an infection a week before the tested individual displays any outward signs of infection .

 Hence, the RT PCR test is currently the definitive test to identify whether or not someone has been infected with the SARS-CoV-2 virus.
 They may be asymptomatic, or the symptoms may not have shown up yet.
 If mild symptoms occur, rest and recovery at home is possible.
 If it worsens, one must contact their doctor immediately.